If you’re interested in becoming a judge, read on to learn more about how to do so!

 Many judges spend some time working in government courts and have extensive trial experience.

 Judges are appointed by higher members of the court, so politics are involved in the process.
-In order to increase your chances of being appointed, it’s essential you build strong connections with those you work with and network with people involved in the judicial system.
+To increase your chances of being appointed, you must build strong connections with those you work with and network with people involved in the judicial system.

 While some attorneys may be offered judgeships after having as little as two years of legal experience, most states require judges to have at least 10 years of legal practice experience.

-The final step to becoming a judge is to be appointed or elected.
+The final step is to be appointed or elected.

 While judges are often associated with serving sentences and striking their gavels, their roles are much more complicated than this.
 There are five main tasks judges undertake in each case: